12 Best Wood for Shelves: Pros and Cons of Each

 • Hard and durable: With a Janka hardness rating of 660, douglas fir is just durable and hard enough to be versatile, making it a good material for construction and also be made into a good quality shelf.

 • Elegant and fancy aesthetics: It is an affordable option you can choose if you have a limited budget but desire the elegant aesthetics of an expensive hardwood option.
-The wood has a straight and rich close-grain pattern coupled with light brown and yellow hues that turns red over time.
+The lumber has a straight and rich close-grain pattern coupled with light brown and yellow hues that turns red over time.

-Cons of Douglas Fir Shelving
+Cons of Douglas Fir

 While douglas fir remains a favorite, it also has its drawbacks including the following: